-- 2527 The "detailLevel" parameter is used to limit the size and granularity of returned events matching a specific query. - A "detailLevel" parameter value of "1", all the attributes of the matched events are included, however contained tags, such as "querystep" are not returned. - For example, the following query searches for all events with "action" property values equal to 'create' and specifies that all included tags such as the "reporterchain" property must be included.
+2547 The "detailLevel" parameter is used to limit the size and granularity of returned events matching a specific query.
+A "detailLevel" parameter value of "1", all the attributes of the matched events are included, however 2548

-/events/event?filter=action='create'&detailLevel=2
+2549 contained tags, such as "querystep" are not returned.

+2550 For example, the following query searches for all events with "action" property values equal to 'create' and

+2551 specifies that all included tags such as the "reporterchain" property must be included.

+'''

+/events/event?filter=action='create' &detailLevel=2

+'''

-A similar query can be executed to include all attachments by adjusting the "detailLevel" parameter value accordingly.
+2552 A similar query can be executed to include all attachments by adjusting the "detailLevel" parameter value

-/events/event?filter=action='create'&detailLevel=3
+2553 accordingly.

+'''

+/events/event?filter=action='create' &detailLevel=3

+'''

-2534 7.1.8.7 Result type
+2554 7.1.8.7 Result type

-The default format, unless otherwise specified, of a query result type is a "resultset".
-This is implicit in all the previous examples.
-For example, the 'create' search example MAY be more explicit by specifying the "resultset"

-2537 result type as follows:
+- 2555 The default format, unless otherwise specified, of a query result type is a "resultset".
+This is implicit in all the - 2556 previous examples.
+For example, the 'create' search example MAY be more explicit by specifying the - 2557 "resultset" result type as follows:

-/events/event?filter=action='create'&resulttype=resultset
+/events/event?filter=action='create' &resulttype=resultset

 - Vendors are free to specify additional result types as they see fit.
-If additional results types are specified, they must be explicitly referenced directly in the query via the "resulttype" parameter. - 2540 Future versions of this document may specify additional result types.
+If additional results types are specified they must - be explicitly referenced directly in the query via the "resulttype" parameter. - 2560 Future versions of this document may specify additional result types.

-2541 8 CADF entity signing
+8 CADF entity signing

-This version of the CADF specification does not address entity signing, specifically the signing of the CADF Event, Log, and Report entities.
+- 2562 This version of the CADF specification does not address entity signing, specifically the signing of the CADF Event, - 2563 Log and Report entities.
 This topic may be developed in subsequent versions.
-It should be noted that the CADF Event, Log, and Report entities were designed in a way to support (sequential) signing by using the REPORTERCHAIN event component.
+It should be noted that the CADF - 2564 Event, Log and Report entities were designed in a way to support (sequential) signing using the REPORTERCHAIN - 2565 event component.

-2546 9 CADF profiles
+9 CADF profiles

-2547 Domain-specific profiles of this specification are encouraged (preferably by directly working with the DMTF CADF 2548 Working Group).

-This version of the CADF specification does not provide specific guidance about how to create a profile.
-This topic may be developed in subsequent versions.
-However, the CADF WG has already identified requirements that

-2551 SHALL be followed when profiles of this specification are created.
-These requirements are listed below.
+- Domain-specific profiles of this specification are encouraged (preferably by directly working with the DMTF CADF - 2568 Working Group). - 2569 This version of the CADF specification does not provide specific guidance on how to create a profile.
+This topic may - 2570 be developed in subsequent versions.
+However, the CADF WG has already identified requirements that SHALL be - 2571 followed when creating profiles of this specification which are listed below.

-2552 9.1 Requirements
+2572 9.1 Requirements

-- 2553 The following requirements SHALL be followed when creating profiles of this specification: - Profiles SHOULD seek to extend the data schema from this specification whenever possible. - Profiles SHALL follow all guidelines and requirements when extending CADF Entities, data types, and their properties as defined or listed in this specification. - Profiles MAY define additional namespaces or domain identifiers. - Profiles that define additional domain identifiers or namespaces SHALL follow the requirements described in this specification. - Profiles MAY define additional entities, data types, and properties when extension of existing CADF Entities, data types, and properties is not possible. - Profiles that define additional data schema elements SHALL ensure they adhere to, and are compatible with, the approved Extensibility mechanisms described in this specification. - Format profiles MAY be developed to describe data representation and exchange formats other than XML or JSON.
-Note, that this approach may be desirable to reduce the size of audit data within deployments when not being federated. - If a format profile is intended to be "federateable", it SHOULD be designed to allow for the lossless exchange of data when it is translated to other federateable formats. - XML-based format profiles that extend this specification's XML data schema SHALL be validatable against this specification's XML data schema definition.
+- 2573 The following requirements SHALL be followed when creating profiles of this specification: - Profiles SHOULD seek to extend the data schema from this specification whenever possible. - Profiles SHALL follow all guidelines and requirements when extending CADF Entities, data types and their properties as defined or listed in this specification. - Profiles MAY define additional namespaces or domain identifiers. - Profiles that define additional domain identifiers or namespaces SHALL follow the requirements described in this specification. - Profiles MAY define additional entities, data types and properties when extension of existing CADF Entities, data types and properties is not possible. - o Profiles that define additional data schema elements SHALL ensure they adhere to and are compatible with the approved Extensibility mechanisms described in this specification. - Format profiles MAY be developed to describe data representation and exchange formats other than XML or JSON.
+Note, that this approach may be desirable to reduce the size of audit data within deployments when not being federated. - o If a format profile is intended to be "federateable", then it SHOULD be designed to allow for lossless exchange of data when translating to other federateable formats. - XML-based format profiles that extend this specification's XML data schema SHALL be validatable against this specification's XML data schema definition.